 Don't Use a Rainbow of Colors

-On the subject of color: don't go overboard with those chrysanthemums and begonias: too much color can literally take over the landscape and upset the flow.
+Don't go overboard with those chrysanthemums and begonias: Too much color can literally take over the landscape and upset the flow.
 Use bright colors sparingly, more as an accent.

 03 of 11